seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 The strong necessity of time commands
 Our services awhile; but my full heart
 Remains in use with you.
 Our Italy
-Shines o’er with civil swords: Sextus Pompeius
+Shines o'er with civil swords: Sextus Pompeius
 Makes his approaches to the port of Rome:
 Equality of two domestic powers
 Breed scrupulous faction: the hated, grown to strength,
-Are newly grown to love: the condemn’d Pompey,
+Are newly grown to love: the condemn'd Pompey,
-Rich in his father’s honour, creeps apace,
+Rich in his father's honour, creeps apace,
 Into the hearts of such as have not thrived
 Upon the present state, whose numbers threaten;
 And quietness, grown sick of rest, would purge
 By any desperate change: my more particular,
 And that which most with you should safe my going,
-Is Fulvia’s death.
+Is Fulvia's death.

 **CLEOPATRA**
 Though age from folly could not give me freedom,
 It does from childishness: can Fulvia die?

 **MARK ANTONY**
-She’s dead, my queen:
+She's dead, my queen:
 Look here, and at thy sovereign leisure read
 The garboils she awaked; at the last, best:
 See when and where she died.